A camera looks like a brush to those of us who can’t paint.

 A few of my favorites.
 A very few until I spend some time pulling more together.

-Addison’s immediate post-college professional goal is to join a team of videographers or cinematographers who create high-quality industrial or entertainment productions.
-Enjoy some of her work at AddisonOnstage.com, and think about how she could benefit your company through an internship during the summer of 2020!
+Addison’s immediate professional goal is to join a team of videographers or cinematographers who create high-quality industrial or entertainment productions.
+Enjoy some of her work at AddisonOnstage.com, and think about how she can benefit your company!

 Ally is a graphic design intern at a dynamic church during a gap year between Junior and Senior college years.
 Have a look at a bit of her work at AllySCole.com, and stay tuned for more of her work coming to a browser near you.